Monica-Ramos/Kickstarter_Analysis/README.md

 * The total succesful campaigns represent 61%, failed campaigns 36% and canceled only 3%.
 Which can be a good indicator than there is a higher probability that a campaign can succed, however it is not granted.

 The main conclusions from the Outcomes based on Goals are:
-* For campaings with a goal below 15000 the percentage of successful campaings is always greater than the percentage of failed campaings.
-However for campaings with a goal range between 15000 to 19999 the percentage of successful and failed campaings is 50% for both cases.
+* For campaings with a goal below $15000 the percentage of successful campaings is always greater than the percentage of failed campaings.
+However for campaings with a goal range between $15000 to $19999 the percentage of successful and failed campaings is 50% for both cases.
-* The percentage of failed campaings is higher for goal range between 20000 to 34999, as well as for campaings form 45000 and more.
+* The percentage of failed campaings is higher for goal range between $20000 to $34999, as well as for campaings form $45000 and more.
 * There are no canceled campaings in the category of plays in any of the different goal ranges.
 So based on the dataset, plays campaings are not commonly canceled.
-* Most of the campaings regarding plays have a goal between 1000 and 4999.
+* Most of the campaings regarding plays have a goal between $1000 and $4999.
+This information can be useful when planning the required budget.

 - What are some limitations of this dataset?

 Eventhough the dataset used is quite large there are not as many campaigns with

 - What are some other possible tables and/or graphs that we could create?
 In order to present a more complete analysis to our client, we could create new tables to analyze different relationships: